-The asparagus gets added to the orzo during the last two minutes of cooking, so it keeps a little bit of its bite but is perfectly tender.
-And you’ll only have one pot to wash–my kind of recipe!
+- Add the asparagus to the orzo during the last two minutes of cooking.
+This will ensure that it keeps a little bit of its bite but is perfectly tender.
+(And you’ll only have one pot to wash–my kind of recipe!)